sentriz/vim-print-debug/README.md

 automatic "printf" style debugging for vim.
 each new call returns a unique line with incrementing chars. eg "aaa", "bbb", "ccc".

+it also leaves the print statements in a format where it's easy to add some variable interpolation.

 this plugin is only for extreme professionals 😎